mnusrat786/osama/README.md

 ## Outcome:

 The API was successfully deployed, significantly improving the app's security and user engagement by providing seamless and accurate facial recognition capabilities.

+## Project 2:

+Automatic Parking Ticket Generator

+## Overview:

+Developed an automated parking ticket generation system that records vehicle entry and exit times, identifies vehicle types, and calculates parking fees based on the duration of stay.

+## Key Technologies:

+YOLOv7: Utilized YOLOv7 object detection model to recognize vehicle license plates and classify vehicle types (e.g., sedan, SUV, van).
+OCR: Applied Optical Character Recognition (OCR) to extract and read license plate numbers from detected plates.
+The extracted numbers were then stored in a database for further processing.

+## Features:

+Vehicle Detection: Detected and classified vehicles in real-time using YOLOv7.
+License Plate Recognition: Extracted license plate numbers using OCR and recorded them in the system.
+Time Tracking: Logged entry and exit times for each vehicle.
+Billing Calculation: Calculated total parking charges based on the duration of each vehicle's stay in the parking facility.
+Outcome: The system efficiently automated the process of parking ticket generation, enhanced accuracy in vehicle identification and billing, and streamlined the overall parking management process.